Output

 The Standard Out File

 This file also contains quantities that may be of interest to the user for more convenient interpretation of their results.
-For instance, the physics library used in the solve is always printed, and that allows a user to directly and consecutively read off attenuation coefficients for the materials present in their solve, to possibly use intuition to understand something they’ve observed in the solve.
+For instance, the physics library used in the solve is always printed, and that allows a user to directly and consecutively read off attenuation coefficients for the materials present in their solve.

 The HDF5 File

-Finally, access and post-processing of Lionbolt’s HDF5 output files is the entire function of the Terpdose Python package.
+Furthermore, user-friendly access as well as post-processing of Lionbolt’s HDF5 output files is the entire function of the Terpdose python package.
 The user is highly recommended to use Terpdose unless they intend to post-process Lionbolt data beyond what Terpdose can do.